xdobis01/ExcelFIT_project/README.md

 Please download folder cor_weights and ret_weights to your project directory, from https://vutbr-my.sharepoint.com/:f:/g/personal/xdobis01_vutbr_cz/EjVoLb2eScVClf0Akp89u7kBEUPUdeRi1XYo64tL7lELWg?e=JEaHHX

+Update 12.4.

+New video data set can be downloaded in folders cor_LSTM_train,cor_LSTM_test containing 68 and 35 unique sequences in image form.

+New examples of inference on test video data set images can be donwloaded in cor_RESULTS_comparison directory.

 ### Prerequisites

 Using pip install following prerequisites, pip will download everything else needed automatically.
 If you want to do it manually, see full list in file prerequisities.txt